iSci-3A12/scientific-programming/lesson2.md

 </table>

 ## 4. Deliverables
-- Be sure to respond to the related question in your response sheet.
+**Updated 2021-03-02 to clarify expectations for figure**
-- Ensure that your figure ```lucky_random_numbers.png``` has been created.
-You'll download this at the end to submit.
+- Ensure that your figure ```lucky_random_numbers.png``` has been created using all of the formatting commands included at the end of ```Intermeidate.m``` (you don't need to add anything else beyond what exists in the script), and looks similar to the image that Jay showed in the final video.
+You'll download this from MATLAB Drive in order to submit.
 - Ensure that all changes to your function ```my_lucky_numbers.m``` is saved.

 ## 5. Head to the next exercise